maxine4321/Eth-beginner-Project/README.md

 - Compile the smart contract.
 - Deploy the compiled contract.
 - Interact with the deployed contract using the Remix interface to mint and burn tokens.

+## Learning Outcomes
+- How to create a basic smart contract using Solidity.
+- How to declare and use state variables.
+- How to implement mapping for address balances.
+- How to write functions to modify state variables.
+- How to use Remix, an online Solidity IDE, for compiling and deploying smart contracts.

 ### Conclusion
 The smart contract, MyToken, includes key functionalities for token management, such as defining the token's name, abbreviation, and total supply.
 It also features a balance mapping for tracking token balances of addresses, and functions to mint and burn tokens.By completing this project, I have gained hands-on experience with: